 Like other plastics used in 3D printing, PLA is a thermoplastic, which means that it becomes soft and deforms when it is heated and then hardens again when cooled.
-That means it can be molded like clay or extruded through an extruder in a controlled manner to create objects.
+So when it is warmed up, it can easily be pushed through an extruder in a controlled manner to create objects.

 The reason that PLA is so popular is that it is super easy to print with, so if you are a beginner, this is the right type of filament for you to start with.
 It isn’t as strong as other types of filament, such as PETG or ABS, but PLA is very forgiving of variations in temperature and printing speed, and it is strong enough for most applications.
 Let’s talk about what some of those applications are next.

 What Is PLA Filament Used For?

-PLA can be used to print any kind of small figurine, accessory, and really most objects you can find on Thingiverse.
-The best PLA filaments can even be used to print functional parts, especially if they are enhanced with an additive like carbon fiber or PHA.
+PLA can be used to print basically any kind of small figurine, accessory, and really most objects you can find on Thingiverse.
+The best PLA filaments can even be used to print functional parts like gears, especially if they are enhanced with an additive like carbon fiber or PHA.

 There is also some confusion about whether PLA is food safe given that it is biodegradable.
 Adding to the confusion, PLA has been used in some medical applications such as stents and plates that are eventually broken down by the body into harmless lactic acid.

-Whereas industrial plastic products are manufactured so that their surfaces are smooth on a microscopic level, most objects produced by consumer level 3D printers have microscopic crevices and cracks.
+Whereas industrial plastic products are manufactured so that their surfaces are smooth on a microscopic level, most objects produced by consumer-level 3D printers have microscopic crevices and cracks.
 Why are those nooks and crannies a problem?

-Bacteria and microbes can live inside these small microscopic crevices on the surface of the plastic are are very hard to clean and sterilize.
+Basically, bacteria and microbes can live inside these small microscopic crevices on the surface of the plastic and are very hard to clean and sterilize.
 Cleaning agents have surface tension that prevents them from entering the nooks and crannies.
 That’s why it’s not good to use spoons or forks printed with PLA for a long time – they may have germs accumulated in microscopic holes that you can’t see.

 1. Hatchbox PLA Filament